voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 Notes:

+-   Currently, only Open Images V6 is supported
 -   Not all images contain all types of labels
 -   All images have been rescaled so that their largest side is at most 1024 pixels